jneuhauser/gitea-client-ios/README.md

 This is a study project in the module Smartphone Programming (SPP) at the University of Applied Sciences Rosenheim.

+Checkout http://gitea.io/ if you don´t know what Gitea is.

 # Requirement / Compatibility

 ## For running the app